 For example, if the home is pretty much move-in ready, you have little to no negotiating powers.
 But if the home has been sitting fully furnished, like a show or model home, and there haven't been many offers - then the builder might be willing to work with you.
 The longer the home has been on the market, the more the builder has invested.

-In situations where a builder won't budge, ask for assistance in other areas.
-Ask for help with the closing costs, or extra amenities, like an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+In situations where a builder won't budge, try getting a break with other aspects of the transaction.
+Ask for them to pay a share of the closing costs, or more amenities, like appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-Finding you a new home that meets your family's needs and matches your budget will be my #1 objective.
+At E Z Home Search Real Estate Inc., I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

 (508) 646-4777 to launch the search for your new home today.